enqueuer-land/enqueuer/README.md

 ----
 #### Event

-Events are actions triggered by test scenarios like publishers or subscriptions.
+Events are hook methods executed by enqueuer when an action occurs on publishers, subscriptions or requisitions.
 There are three events available:

 **onInit**\